Guidelines for IUBMB Focused Meetings

 - Financial support is provided on the understanding that the IUBMB is the major sponsor of the Focused Meeting and that the sponsorship is advertised clearly and extensively.
 The meeting will be called: IUBMB Focused Meeting on (TOPIC).
 Moreover, the organizers are required to use the IUBMB logo (which can be downloaded from the IUBMB website) and acknowledge the IUBMB sponsorship on any publication related to the Focused Meeting.
-Meeting name badge will have the title: IUBMB Focused Meeting on (TOPIC).
+Meeting name badges will have the title: IUBMB Focused Meeting on (TOPIC).
 Lastly, a member of the Executive Committee will represent the IUBMB at the meeting and will be given 5-10 minutes at the Opening Session to describe IUBMB activities and fellowships.

-- For guidelines for Focused Meeting Guest Editors, see (link).
+- Guidelines for Focused Meeting Guest Editors

 Responsible organizer(s) should provide the following details in the application: